Measuring your finance department's accurate performance can be challenging.

 Performance metrics can assist citizens, elected officials, and other interested parties in assessing governmental accountability and making economic, social, and political decisions and can assist governments in demonstrating their accountability and stewardship over public resources.

 Typically it's advised that you select a limited number of performance metrics to focus on information that is essential for assessing the level of performance of a government’s programs and services in comparison to what it had planned to achieve.
 The number of performance metrics used depends on the number, type, and complexity of programs and services; the number of goals and objectives; and the professional judgment of the government.

 Performance metrics can be identified based on the following questions for finance personnel:

 What Can You Do With the Performance Metric Results?

 Performance metrics can be compared internally against a government’s own performance over time, or against internally established targets.
 Comparisons also can be made with information disaggregated by region, geographic area, neighborhood within the government, or economic or demographic characteristics.

 External comparisons can be made to the performance metrics of other governments providing similar programs and services; however be careful when presenting comparisons with other governments to ensure that the reported information is comparable, the government operates in a similar environment, and information for the performance metrics are collected in a reliable manner.

-If you'd like to see a useful list of finance-related performance metrics, please see this list.
+If you'd like to review a list of over 80 finance-related performance metrics, please see this list.